mik-tf/ralph-qwen/README.md

 ## License

-Apache License 2.0, Copyright 2025 ThreeFold - see the [license](LICENSE) file for details.
+Apache License 2.0, Copyright 2025 ThreeFold - see the [license](LICENSE) for details.